nashpaz123/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 Docker is the only thing you need from now on!
 So let's get started spinning the different parts of our app into containerized microservices!

-**First:** Let's build those images:
+**First:** Let's build those images (you'll see some "warning mongoose" warnings, don't worry about them):

 - [ ] Build your survey server image and tag it with the name 'survey' by running `docker build -t survey .`

 **REMEMBER the dot is a relative file path to where your Dockerfile lives (one is included for each server), so MAKE SURE you are cd'd into the correct directory before running this command**